 Last autumn, BUILD sat down over drinks with Joe Ferguson and Pat Foley of real estate development firm Lake Union Partners at their Wally project in Seattle.
 The discussion focused on conscientious development, anchoring neighborhoods, and the challenges of creating affordable urban housing.
-Check out part 1 of the interview in ARCADE Magazine, Issue 34.1, available in print and on their website.
+Check out part 1 of the interview here.

 What about your training or education do you attribute to being thoughtful developers?

 Pat Foley: The light bulb went off for me when I was working at a firm in the Smith Tower, and our company renovated the Collins Building next door.
 A law firm was planning to occupy the entire Collin’s Building and we began working with Seth Howard of The Collins Pub to create a neighborhood place for all of the lawyers and other tenants in the Smith Tower to hang out.
 It became a neighborhood gathering place, and it’s still doing well today.
 At the time, Pioneer Square was on the decline and one might expect the attorney culture to be going out for drinks in a more polished and fancier place, but that was not the case.
 The project contributed significant T.I. dollars needed for a decent build out, and Seth really put his personality into the project.
 The value of having The Collins Pub in the building was really important to the overall success of the project.
 Even during the recession when the economy slumped, the Collin’s Pub remained busy because it has soul along with an identity and it anchors the building.

 What mode do you kick into during a recession as developers?